Wednesday April 02, 2025

 -

-Discuss with homeowners
+Discuss with unit owners

 Let the residents air their opinions and work towards a consensus on whether to move ahead with the new rental approach.
 This is a good time to assess support for the change, especially if you will need a majority vote to enact it in the next step.